canisat/canipy/README.md

 Serial commands were documented from past research conducted by [Nick Sayer](https://sourceforge.net/u/nsayer/profile/), the linuXMPCR and Perl XM PCR projects, Hybrid Mobile Technologies, and the defunct XM Fan forums.

-CaniSat is a non-profit initiative incubated by [NetOtt Solutions, LLC](https://netott.com/).
+CaniSat, a non-profit initiative, and its incubator [NetOtt Solutions, LLC](https://netott.com/) are not affiliated with either Sirius XM Radio LLC or its products & partners.
 Sirius, XM, SiriusXM and all related indicia are trademarks of Sirius XM Radio LLC.

-CaniSat and NetOtt are not affiliated with Sirius XM Radio LLC or its products & partners.
+CaniSat does not condone or encourage the use of the software suite for unauthorized copying, duplication, or distribution of copyrighted materials received through the supported services.
+The end user is solely responsible for ensuring their activities comply with applicable copyright laws and service terms.
+Don't steal music.